-01.01 To inspect for readiness of the plant with respect to CFR Part 20, based on the licensee’s processes for integration of site programs and procedures with facilities and equipment used for radiation protection purposes as provided by design and site-specific features.
+01.01 To inspect for readiness of the plant with respect to Title 10 of the Code of Federal Regulations (10 CFR) CFR Part 20, “Standards for Protection against Radiation,” based on the licensee’s processes for integration of site programs and procedures with facilities and equipment used for radiation protection purposes as provided by design and site-specific features.

-01.02 To determine whether the programs for operation and maintenance of facilities and equipment for radiation protection activities as described in the FSAR are adequate to support the radiation protection program objectives, including normal operation, anticipated operational occurrences, and accident conditions.
+01.02 To determine whether the programs for operation and maintenance of facilities and equipment for radiation protection activities as described in the Final Safety Analysis Report (FSAR) are adequate to support the radiation protection program objectives, including normal operation, anticipated operational occurrences, and accident conditions.
 This inspection procedure focuses on the program’s readiness for use by plant personnel.

 01.03 10 CFR Part 20 requires licensees to have and operate facilities and equipment sufficient to quantify radiation exposure and to protect personnel.
 Performance in this area is judged on whether the licensee has taken appropriate measures to establish and maintain this equipment and facilities.
 Some aspects of the facilities and equipment program, such as: organization, facilities, instrumentation and equipment, training, and procedures may be fulfilled by the radiation protection program procedures described in NEI 07-03A, “Generic FSAR Template Guidance for Radiation Protection Program Description.”
 This process provides an acceptable template for assuring that some aspects of the radiation protection program meets applicable NRC regulations and guidance for operating and maintaining some facilities and equipment.
 NEI 07-03A describes a radiation protection program that will be implemented in stages consistent with the following milestones: